Activation of metrologically useful genuine multipartite entanglement: Multicopy scheme for activation

+Hence, in order to increase the gain with the number of copies, we need to allow for interaction between the copies corresponding to the same party during the quantum dynamics.
+We consider $M$ copies of the $N$-partite state $\varrho$ acting on parties $A_n,$ as shown in \FIG{fig:multicopy}.

-{\it The setup}.
-We consider the $N$-partite state $\varrho$ acting on parties $A_n,$ as shown in \FIG{fig:multicopy}.
-We take $M$ copies of this state such that the resulting state is still $N$-partite.
-The system consists of the subsystems $A_n^{(m)}$ for $m=1,2,...,M$ and $n=1,2,...,N.$ First, we calculate the $M$-copy quantum Fisher information $\FQ[\varrho^{\otimes M},\mathcal H].$ We consider local Hamiltonians of the form \be h_n=\otimes_{m=1}^{M}h_{A_n^{(m)}} \ee for $n=1,2,...,N,$ as well as more general local Hamiltonians.
-Then, with the maximum for separable states given in \EQ{eq:seplim} we calculate the metrological gain defined in \EQ{eq:gain}.
+The system consists of the subsystems $A_n^{(m)}$ for $m=1,2,...,M$ and $n=1,2,...,N.$ We calculate $g_{\mathcal H}[\varrho^{\otimes M},\mathcal H]$ with local Hamiltonians of the form \be h_n=\otimes_{m=1}^{M}h_{A_n^{(m)}} \ee for $n=1,2,...,N,$ as well as more general local Hamiltonians.
+Extensive numerics show that $h_n$ of the form \eqref{eq:h1} can often reach the maximal metrological performance, which makes the implementation easier~\cite{Toth2020Activating}.
+In \SUPP{app:two_particle_terms}, we consider a different type of $h_n$ with only two-body correlations.

-We already know that any entangled bipartite pure state is maximally useful metrologically, in the limit of infinite number of copies \cite{Toth2020Activating}.
+We already know that any entangled bipartite pure state is maximally useful metrologically, in the limit of large number of copies \cite{Toth2020Activating}.
 However, what is the situation in the multiqubit case, relevant for quantum metrology with particle ensembles?
 What can we tell about the usefulness of mixed states?

-{\it Multi-qudit quantum states.} Next, we will study a class of entangled multiqubit states that turn out to be maximally useful in the infinite copy limit.